dmerejkowsky/blog/content/post/2017-04-10-introducing-python-cli-ui.md

 This will print the word 'Error' in red, the file path in bold, and the 'not found' normally.

+The API follows the behavior of the `print()` function: by default, tokens are separated by spaces, `\n` is added at the end, and you can specify your own `sep` and `end` keywords if you need to.

 ## Displaying enumerations

 It also allows to display items of a list, taking care of